cauld/spotify-voice-assistant/README.md

 **Why this matters:** Standard Spotify search prioritizes personalized recommendations.
 If you search "Coldplay," you might get Taylor Swift if you listen to her frequently.
 Our exact matching ensures you get Coldplay when you ask for Coldplay.

-### User Playlist Search
+### Smart Playlist Search

-When you say "my playlist" or "my [playlist name]", the integration searches only within your saved Spotify playlists:

-1. Retrieves your personal Spotify library playlists
+Playlist searches automatically check your personal playlists first, then fall back to public Spotify playlists:

+1. Cleans the query (removes "playlist" and "playlists" from search terms)
-2. First looks for exact name match (case-insensitive)
+2. Searches your saved Spotify playlists for exact match
-3. Falls back to partial match if no exact match found
+3. If no exact match, searches your playlists for partial match
-4. Returns helpful error if no matching playlist exists
+4. If still not found, searches public Spotify playlists
+5. Returns exact match from public results if found, otherwise first result

 **Examples:**
-- "Play my workout playlist" → Searches only your saved playlists
+- "Play my workout playlist" → Checks your saved playlists first
+- "Play vibes" → Finds your "Vibes" playlist if you have one, otherwise searches public playlists
-- "Play Today's Top Hits" → Searches all public Spotify playlists
+- "Play Today's Top Hits" → Checks your playlists first, then finds public playlist

 ### No Additional Authentication